django/djangoproject.com/README.rst

 website domain.
 At the moment, we have:

 * ``dashboard/locale/`` contains the translation files for https://dashboard.djangoproject.com
-* ``docs/locale/`` contains the translation files for https://docs.djangoproject.com
+* ``docs/locale/`` contains the translation files for https://docs.djangoproject.com (only for the strings in this repository; translation of the documentation itself is handled elsewhere)
 * ``locale/`` contains the translation files for https://www.djangoproject.com (including strings from all apps other than ``dashboard`` and ``docs``)